Cleansed

 For the Almeida:

-As Fight Director: A Moon for the Misbegotten; 1536 (also West End); Cat on a Hot Tin Roof.
+As Fight Director: American Psycho; A Moon for the Misbegotten; 1536 (also West End); Cat on a Hot Tin Roof.

-As Associate Fight Director: The House of Shades; Hamlet (also Park Avenue Armory, New York).
+As Associate Fight Director: Hamlet; House of Shades.

 Theatre includes:

-As Associate Fight Director: Stranger Things: The First Shadow; Les Misérables; Sister Act; The Phantom of the Opera (West End); Till the Stars Come Down (National Theatre); Heathers (The Other Palace Theatre); Edward II; Love’s Labour’s Lost (Shakespeare’s Globe); The Merry Wives of Windsor (RSC).
+As Associate Fight Director: Stranger Things: First Shadow; Les Misérables; Sister Act the Musical; Phantom of the Opera (West End); Till the Stars Come Down (National Theatre/ West End); Heathers (The Other Palace Theatre).

 Film includes: